-If you decide to continue caregiving at home, it will be important to know about the support services available.
-In-home respite services, a home-care worker or visiting nurse can provide you with relief from caregiving tasks.
-At the same time, you might wish to consider enlisting additional support for day-to-day chores such as housekeeping, laundry and home maintenance.
-The Alzheimer Society can inform you of the available services in your area.
+If you decide to continue caregiving at home, find out about support services available near you.
+In-home respite services, a home-care worker or visiting nurse may offer some relief.
+At the same time, consider hiring support for everyday chores such as housekeeping, laundry and home maintenance.

-- All about me booklet, A fillable PDF to help caregivers get to know you better
+- All about me, a fillable booklet to help caregivers get to know you better